- 2017 NCAA Team Championship

 Kvaratskhelia — who became a U.S. citizen in 2004 — immigrated to the United States in 1994 from the former Soviet Republic of Georgia.
 After coming to the U.S., he remained active in his own fencing career by competing in domestic and international events.
 He first ventured into coaching in 1994, assisting Vladimir Nazlymov (now head coach at Ohio State) at Central Fencing Club in Kansas City and at the satellite Lawrence Fencing Club.
 Two years later, he accepted the challenge in Salina and spent 10 years building Kanza into a nationally recognized club.

-Kvaratskhelia grew up in the former Soviet Republic of Georgia and began fencing in 1988 at the age of 13.
-He progressed quickly and was a member of the Georgian National Foil Team from 1990-94, during which time he fenced alongside the likes of Vladimir Aptiaouri (a member of the U.S.S.R. foil team that won the gold at the 1988 Olympics).
-Kvaratskhelia took home the bronze medal at the 1990 Soviet Junior National Championship — shortly before Georgia declared its independence — and he later had an impressive 11th-place finish at the 1992 European Championship.
+Kvaratskhelia began fencing in 1988 at the age of 13, progressing quickly and becoming a member of the Georgian National Foil Team from 1990-94, fencing alongside the likes of Vladimir Aptiaouri (a member of the U.S.S.R. foil team that won gold at the 1988 Olympics).
+Kvaratskhelia took home the bronze medal at the 1990 Soviet Junior National Championship — shortly before Georgia declared its independence — and later had an impressive 11th-place finish at the 1992 European Championship.

 Kvaratskhelia and his wife, Dani Edson, have one daughter, Maya, and one son, Alexander.